whe1123/Team3/README.md

 ##### get_valid_moves():
 - **Author:** Aaron Hetzer
 - **Method Summary:** `() -> ArrayList<Location>`
-This method checks to see if it is valid for PacMan to move to his surrounding 'location'.
-A square is considered
+This method checks to see if it is valid for PacMan to move to his surrounding location.
+A move is considered valid if the location is not already occupied by a Map.Type.WALL object.
+This method returns an ArrayList<Location> of valid move locations.
-- **Testing:** Create a new map.
-Create a Pacman at location (1, 3).
-Add the pacman to map at the same location.
-Use getLoc to check if Pacman is at (1, 3).
-Let it move.
-Use getLoc to check location (1, 3) to see whether Pacman is still there.
+- **Testing:** This method has two tests: `testAdjacentGhost()` checks if a `Ghost` next to the PacMan returns an incorrect ArrayList?
+It creates a new map.
+Creates a Pacman at location (5, 10).
+Creates an `ArrayList<Location>` of expected valid moves.
+Creates a `Ghost` object at location (6,10).
+Checks `get_valid_moves()` against the expected valid moves. `testPacManValidMoves()()` uses the same setup as `testAdjacentGhost()` but with no adjacent `Ghost`.

 ##### is_ghost_in_range():
 - **Author:** Dan Xu